Large Language Models are Powerful Electronic Health Record Encoders: Methods

-All experiments were conducted on the Charité High-Performance Cluster using Nvidia A100 GPUs with \np{80} GB memory, configured with one, four, or eight GPUs (DGX systems).
-Running the Qwen3-Emb-8B model with our serialization truncated at \np{8192} tokens on an \np{8}-GPU DGX system required approximately \np{40} hours.
-For the same setup Qwen2-Emb-7B required approximately \np{31} hours.
+All experiments were conducted on the Charité High-Performance Cluster offering different GPU setups.
+Due to the larger memory requirements of the \acp{llm}, we used a smaller batch size for inference compared to encoder-based models and CLMBR-T-Base.
 For the Llama3.1-LLM2Vec-8B model, runtime errors occurred during multi-GPU experiments with the full dataset.
 These issues were resolved by splitting the data into smaller batches, which introduced additional overhead.
-Additionally, we optimized the LLM2Vec code by removing an initial \emph{word-boundary token-limit routine} that iteratively re-tokenizes to ensure the final cut occurs at a word boundary; this step took approximately eight hours when using the full data.
-With our workaround, inputs are simply truncated at the maximum token number (i.e., the last token may correspond to an incomplete word), which matches how the Qwen implementation handles over-length inputs.
-Importantly, this modification does not perform any semantic text pruning or content selection and should have only a minimal effect on performance, limited to a potentially incomplete trailing word.
-Using this modified setup, the Llama3.1-LLM2Vec-8B model took approximately \np{46} hours to complete on eight A100 GPUs.
-The calculation of the embeddings for the \np{387464} UKB patients took approximately \np{80} hours on a single GPU per task for Qwen2-Emb-7B and Llama3.1-LLM2Vec-8B and approximately \np{100} hours for Qwen3-Emb-8B, all for a token length of \np{8192}.
-For significantly reducing the overall runtime, the calculations can be split onto separate GPUs.
-Additionally, since the embedding for the disease prediction task is not disease specific, for each model only three embeddings had to be calculated per patient.
+Additionally, we optimized the LLM2Vec code by removing an initial word-boundary token-limit routine that iteratively re-tokenizes to ensure the final cut occurs at a word boundary, with minimal effect on performance limited to a potentially incomplete trailing word.
+To quantify runtime differences, we measured the wall-clock encoding time for the EHRSHOT benchmark on the same 8-GPU Nvidia H200 cluster for CLMBR-T-Base, LLM embedding models, and encoder-based models (\cref{tab:ehrshot_encoding_time}).
+We tried to use the maximum possible batch sizes.
+Encoder-based models used 512-token chunks of the up to \np{8192}-token inputs, which substantially increased their runtime.
+On the \ac{ukb}, encoding all \np{387464} UKB patients for one task with a maximum context length of \np{8192} on the same H200 cluster took 4:46:34 hours for Qwen3-Emb-8B, 3:49:21 hours for Qwen2-Emb-7B, and 3:55:12 hours for Llama3.1-LLM2Vec-8B.